When and Where:

 Keynote Speaker: Steve Suroviec, President & CEO, ACHIEVA

-The keynote the importance of integrating financial education in school and community settings for successful employment and independent living.
+The keynote will address the importance of integrating financial education in school and community settings for successful employment and independent living.

 9:30 – 10:15 a.m. — Financial Education – 101